lkoepsel/rasp-mDNS/README.md

 # Raspberry Pi Startup Solution

 ## Description
-This is a possible solution for identifying freshly programmed (and headless) *Raspberry Pi (RPI)*'s on a large network.
-In a large networks (*ex: community college*), the wireless network might have two issues:
+This is a solution for identifying freshly programmed, headless *Raspberry Pi (RPI)*'s on a large network.
+In large networks (*ex: community college*), the wireless network might have two issues:

 1. As network is quite large, it can be difficult to readily identify a *RPi* which has recently joined the network, therefore making it almost impossible to connect to the *RPi*.
 2. The wireless network might also use a blank password, which previously wasn't easily handled by the *Raspberry Pi Imager* software.